apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**21 people injured in explosion at downtown Fort Worth hotel**
+**Blizzard snarling travel across Plains, Midwest as winter storm wallops US with snow, wind**

-You can read more about it [here](https://www.dallasnews.com/news/public-safety/2024/01/08/fort-worth-explosion-downtown/).
+You can read more about it [here](https://www.foxweather.com/weather-news/blizzard-plains-midwest-travel-near-impossible).

 ## Requirements
 - Python 3.8